BrainEnergyLab/Inflammation-Index/README.md

 In this repo you'll find all the code necessary to process 3D image stacks of microglia, extract morphological features for detected cells, and combine these features into a single metric of morphological change sensitive to the training data you provide.
 This is detailed in other READMEs in this repo, and also in the associated **[pre-print publication](https://www.biorxiv.org/content/10.1101/2021.01.12.426422v1)**

-**Work on updating the Fiji plugin has concluded, and is now focused on updating the README file for its use.
-Following this, work will commence on updating the R package to align with the updated outputs produced by the Fiji plugin updates**
+**The Fiji plugin README has now been updated to reflect changes made to the plugin.
+Work is now focused on updating the R package to align with the updated outputs produced by the Fiji plugin**

 **You can follow progress on changes and updates to the plugin [here](https://github.com/BrainEnergyLab/Inflammation-Index/projects/1) and observe development of the Fiji plugin [here](https://github.com/DAZN-DKClarke/ImageJMicroMorphJarTest)**